USFWS/secas/_posts/2024-10-23-Blueprint-2024-now-available.md

 ---
 layout: post
-published: false
+published: true
 title: Blueprint 2024 now available
 author: Rua Mordecai, Coordinator for the Southeast Conservation Blueprint
 hero:
-  name: WorkshopFeedback2023SnipCombo.png
+  name: SEBP2024_horizontal_web.jpg
   alt: >-
-    Map of the Southeast Blueprint in shades of purple with multicolored polygons drawn on top of it, representing spatially explicit workshop comments.
+    A map depicting key priority areas for achieving the SECAS vision of a connected network of lands and waters.
+Priority areas are shown in shades of purple and gray.
+Darkest purple represents highest priority, middle purple high priority, and lightest purple medium priority.
+Gray represents priority connections between the purple areas.
   caption: >-
-    Workshop attendees provided more than 50 spatial comments in the offshore waters and the Caribbean.
-The comments are helping improve the 2023 Southeast Conservation Blueprint.
+    Southeast Conservation Blueprint Version 2024 identifies priority areas for a connected network of lands and waters across the Southeast and U.S. Caribbean.
   headerClass: light-text
   float: right
 ---
 The latest update to the Southeast Conservation Blueprint, version 2024, is now available!

-Here are the major improvements for this year:
+Here are the major improvements for this year:<!--more-->

 - Improvements for 12 indicators covering terrestrial, freshwater, and marine
     - Two new indicators: landscape condition and grassland & savannas